Login with Netlify Identity

 Practice Pointer

 As a best practice, UNDP COs should be involved in the SSR capacity assessment, which should use the same format and style as the SR capacity assessment.
+This is particularly important for SRs where UNDP’s capacity assessment of the SR was “Positive assessment (with reservations)”.

 The UNDP CO should carefully review the use of SSRs to carry out some of the activities stipulated in the SR agreement.
 The CO should also ensure that there is a sound rationale for using an SR as a conduit for funds to an SSR.
 The same rules that apply to working with SRs apply to working with SSRs: